innovation for net zero

 why innovation for net zero?

-To meet the net zero target, unprecedented innovation will be required across the economy.
-Innovation will not only include inventing new technologies, but also new ways of deploying existing technologies.
+To meet the net zero target, unprecedented innovation will be required across society.
+Innovation will not only include inventing new technologies, but also new behaviours and ways of using existing technologies.
 There will also be the need to create novel consumer offerings, new business models, and most importantly, new policy, regulation and market design.

 Companies that align their business strategies with climate science are best- placed to thrive as the global economy transitions to a net zero future by 2050.
 Companies should begin a transition towards a business model that continues to be viable in a net zero economy.